AVi-PaTeTo/AVi-PaTeTo/README.md

 ## 🌱 Currently Learning
 - 🗃️ Database
 - 💡 Django
-- 🚀 Exploring the fascinating universe of coding
+- 📜 Api and webscrapping
+- 🧮 some data analysis stuff

 ## 👩‍💻 Goals
 - 🌐 Building my first website
-- 🎮 A decent 2D game
+- 🎮 A decent 2D game ✅ (have made 3 at this point)

 ## 🤝 Let's Connect!
-- 📧 Email: Abhi.soy.332@gmail.com
+- 📧 Email: asoy1711@gmail.com

 ## 🌈 Fun Facts
 - 🎮 I love playing Path Of Exile
-- 🍕 Pizza is my fuel for coding sessions
+- 🎶 Music is my fuel for coding sessions

 Excited to learn and grow in this amazing community! 🚀